CODEDHQ/JSEpisode1-Demo/README.md

 ## Installing Prettier on VS Code

-1. Command Palette: `CMD+Shift+P`
-2. Select: "Extensions: Install Extensions"
+1. Command Palette: `CMD+Shift+X` || Select: "Extensions: Install Extensions"
-3. Search for "Prettier", click "Install", and then reload once the installation is complete.
+2. Search for "Prettier - Code formatter", click "Install", and then reload once the installation is complete.
+3. Click on the "Manage" icon in the lower left column, and then click "Settings".
+4. Search for `Format` and enable `Format On Save`.